paulcosmos/new-world-template/content/services/plumbing.md

 type: service-item
 desc: Taps, pipes, central heating and more.
 If it involves water we can help.
 weight: 5
-image: images/plumbing.jpg
+image: images/bathroom-taps.jpg
 anchor:
 ---
 ## General Plumbing

-Installations of pipes, shower, outdoor taps, radiators and other fittings are no problem for our **plumbing experts**.
+Installations of pipes, shower, basins, toilet bowls, outdoor taps, radiators and other fittings are no problem for our **plumbing experts**.

 * Experienced in all aspects of plumbing
 * Bathroom and kitchen fittings are our speciality